zenna/zenna.github.io/projects/index.md

 # Ouroborus

-[Ouroborus](https://github.com/zenna/Ouroboros.jl) is a reinforcement learning which learns to learn.
+[Ouroborus](https://github.com/zenna/Ouroboros.jl) is a reinforcement learning algorithm which learns to learn.

 # mdlatex